slazeRnet/JavaScript/readme.md

 #### 3.1.1.2.
 NaN
 #### 3.1.1.3. undefined
 #### 3.1.1.4. globalThis
+- manually referencing the global variable with a window reference is something some developers prefer to avoid, especially if your code needs to run in multiple JS environments (not just browsers, but server-side node.js, for instance), where the global variable may not always be called window.

+NodeJS global scope:
+> this

+ES6 global scope:
+> window
 ### 3.1.2.
 Lack of Identification (null)
 - The value null is written with a literal: null. null is not an identifier for a property of the global object, like undefined can be.
 Instead, null expresses a lack of identification, indicating that a variable points to no object.
 In APIs, null is often retrieved in a place where an object can be expected but no object is relevant.
 <details>